Close Menu

 The Fantastic Four: First Steps promotional image from Disney and Marvel Studios

 There are choices that The Fantastic Four: First Steps makes that I never thought could find their way into a Marvel movie.
 While the film’s take on family may be reductionist, it is rewarding for the most part, at least until the finale.
-While some bring too many spoilers to discuss, it must be noted that motherhood takes center stage in the film, albeit primarily in a reductionist sense.
+While some bring too many spoilers to discuss, it is worth noting that motherhood takes center stage in the film, albeit primarily in a reductionist sense.

 Here, Sue Storm as a mother supercedes Sue Storm the hero, and world leader.
 She is a mother first and everything else second.
 While there is strength in seeing a woman fight while pregnant and even take on a planet-eating superbeing like Galactus only to protect her child, it does push me into a territory that I increasingly have a harder time navigating the older I get.
 Are our selfish familial connections more important than our duties to keep others safe?